MicrosoftDocs/quantum-docs/azure-quantum/overview/azure-quantum-overview.md

 # Introduction to Azure Quantum

 Azure Quantum is a Microsoft Azure service that you can use to run quantum computing programs and solve [optimization](#Optimization-Algorithms) problems in the cloud.
-Using the Azure Quantum SDKs and tools, you can create quantum programs and run them against different [providers and targets](#Providers-and-targets).
+Using the Azure Quantum tools and SDKs, you can create quantum programs and run them against different [providers and targets](#Providers-and-targets).

 > [!NOTE]
 > During this limited preview, not all providers are available to all users.